First, staple one 48" end of the cut poultry wire to the broad side of a 2 x 4, and affix the opposite end along a second broad.

-If you raise chickens, and believe—as my family and I do—that ranging the birds is both more healthful (for them) and less expensive (for you) ... you may want to consider building a simple, made-from-scrap poultry run extension similar to the one we've devised.
+If you raise chickens and believe that ranging the birds is both more healthful (for them) and less expensive (for you), you may want to consider building a chicken run similar to the simple, made-from-scrap extension we've devised.

-Some folks prefer to let their flocks roam completely free ... but we've learned (the hard way!) that our hungry cluckers dearly love to scratch in newly planted gardens, and can also devour formidable quantities of fruit from our strawberry patch in nothing flat.
-Furthermore, local predators — a class in which dogs are definitely included— seem to keep a special place in their hearts (and stomachs) for on-the-hoof chicken meat.
-So we first built a permanent run around our poultry shelter ... and then, when the time came to introduce new members to our feathered "herd", we decided to find a way to provide additional protected grazing room.
+Some folks prefer to let their flocks roam completely free, but we've learned the hard way that our hungry cluckers dearly love to scratch in newly planted gardens, and can also devour formidable quantities of fruit from our strawberry patch in nothing flat.
+Furthermore, local predators — a class that includes dogs — seem to keep a special place in their hearts (and stomachs) for on-the-hoof chicken meat.
+So we first built a permanent run around our poultry shelter, and then when the time came to introduce new members to our feathered "herd" we decided to find a way to provide additional protected grazing room.

-After a bit of experimentation, we came up with the easy-to-make add-on design that you see here.
+After a bit of experimentation, we came up with an easy-to-make add-on design.
 In essence, it's really nothing more than two (or more) tunnel-like wire cages laid end-to-end, extending outward from an opening cut into our existing pen.
 Makeshift?
-Sure ... but it was virtually. free, and is as effective as any more elaborate contrivance!
+Sure, but it was virtually free, and is as effective as any more elaborate contrivance!

-To make a single section of run (using the same dimensions we did), first cut each of a pair of 2 X 4's to equal the width of your chicken wire.
-Then use the cutters to snip off a full-width, 78"Iong strip of poultry netting ... align one 48" end of the mesh along the broad side of a 2 X 4 (as shown in the photo) ... staple the wiring in place, inserting the fasteners in a more or less random pattern over the entire width of the lumber ... and then attach the opposite 48" end of the mesh to the other 2 X 4 in the same fashion.
+To make a single section of run (using the same dimensions we did), first cut each of a pair of 2 x 4's to equal the width of your chicken wire.
+Then use the cutters to snip off a full-width, 78"-long strip of poultry netting, align one 48" end of the mesh along the broad side of a 2 x 4, staple the wiring in place, inserting the fasteners in a more or less random pattern over the entire width of the lumber, and then attach the opposite 48" end of the mesh to the other 2 x 4 in the same fashion.

-Once you've married the ends of the extension fencing around the opening in the coop "wall", check the positions of the boards again to be sure they're precisely parallel and the proper distance apart. .. and then pound a pair of stakes—one on each side of the lumber — a few inches in from each end of both boards (you'll use, four pairs of stakes in all).
-These spikes will hold the 2 X 4's firmly in place.
+Once you've married the ends of the extension fencing around the opening in the coop "wall," check the positions of the boards again to be sure they're precisely parallel and the proper distance apart.
+Pound a pair of stakes—one on each side of the lumber — a few inches in from each end of both boards (you'll use four pairs of stakes in all).
+These spikes will hold the 2 x 4's firmly in place.

 Voila!
-You've just made yourself a handy, portable poultry corral ... and your chickens will love you for it!
+You've just made yourself a handy portable corral, and your chickens will love you for it!
 It won't take your herd of cacklers long to find their fresh pasture, either, especially if you "salt" it with cracked corn or dandelion greens.
-And after a while—when the birds have picked over the area—you can simply take off the twist ties connecting the run to the extension ... and you and a partner can (carefully) lift and move as many as two sections of the tunnel at a time to a new area!
-(Be sure to wire the door flap back in place after moving the run... and you may also want to broadcast grass seed on the scratched-over area, so the ground will be well covered with lush pickings the next time you graze your chickens on it.)
+And after a while, when the birds have picked over the area, you can simply take off the twist ties connecting the run to the extension and move them to a new area.
+(Be sure to wire the door flap back in place after moving the run.
+You may also want to broadcast grass seed on the scratched-over area, so the ground will be well covered with lush pickings the next time you graze your chickens on it.)